sunfounder/arduino_starter_kit/docs/source/16_thermistor.rst

 **Get the Temperature**

-1. Open the Arduino IDE, go to the "File" menu, and select "New Sketch" to start a new project.
-Close any other open sketch windows.
+1. Open the Arduino IDE and start a new project by selecting “New Sketch” from the “File” menu.
-2. Save your new sketch by clicking "Save" in the "File" menu or pressing ``Ctrl + S``.
-Save it in the default Arduino Sketchbook location with the name ``Lesson16_Temperature_Alarm``.
+2. Save your sketch as ``Lesson16_Temperature_Alarm`` using ``Ctrl + S`` or by clicking “Save”.

 3. In previous lessons, we directly referenced the RGB LED pins in our code; here, we define them as constants.